new-atlantic/smokeparrot/tests/prototype/shell-script/smokeparrot/README.rst

  Smokeparrot (testing version)
 ===============================

 This is a test version of the proximity based microblogging application **Smokeparrot**.
 It is written mainly in *shell* and deployed as a cgi-script using haserl_.
+It does **not** yet have full functionality.

+     This test version is in **no way safe** to use outside a controlled environment.
+At the moment **javascript can be inserted** into messages and **will be executed by the browser**.
+The unfinished message-transfer is based on ssh access to remote devices.
+Some of these security holes will be addressed, but as this is only made for testing in controlled environments that is not certain.

 .. _haserl: http://haserl.sourceforge.net/